 But what if you feel like the weight of the world is bearing down on you?
 For some people, even the smallest action step seems impossible.
 But it is possible.
 You just can’t see it because you are buried under all that worry.
 The thing is, you’ll have to believe it’s possible before you see that it’s possible.
 It cannot be proved to you by someone else.
 You need to see it for yourself.
 You will have to muster up that last ounce of energy you have and commit it to faith instead of to worry.

 A good rule to follow to stop worrying as much is to tackle every problem or perceived problem with these steps before things start to get too heavy.
 Remember, your mind needs a go-to defense.
-It can be worry which creates chaos or it can be action which creates solutions.
+It can be worry, which creates chaos, or it can be action, which creates solutions.
+And yes, it can be a little of both.
+I will likely be both.